 Results: In Fig. 3 (a), phase changes around the left motor cortex showed a positive correlation similar to BOLD trends, while reconstructed conductivity had a negative correlation.
 Fig. 3 (b) summarizes the temporal-series signal averages from the non-activated (right motor cortex) and activated (left motor cortex) regions across ten subjects.
 Fig. 4 displays results from simulated cylinder models, highlighting an inverse relationship between phase and conductivity-increases in conductivity result in phase decreases and vice versa.
 This observation points to a conductivity variation of -0.04 S/m in the activation regions, akin to in-vivo observations, identified as Model 5.
 As illustrated in Fig. 5, the brain model showed a similar trend to the cylinder model.
 Using the brain Model 8, we applied various phase-based EPT algorithms to the B1 phase with an SNR of 500.
-In conditions mimicking in-vivo settings, phase information showed small localized negative correlation-based EPT or with small kernel sizes.
+In conditions mimicking in-vivo settings, phase information showed small localized negative correlations around the activation regions, potentially leading to inaccurate (positive) conductivity maps when using segmentation-based EPT or with small kernel sizes.
 Fig. 6 (a) explores correlation maps across different SNR levels for Model 8, with accurate maps only at SNRs above 300.
-Fig. 6 (b) presents the outcomes when both positive and negative conductivity activations occur simultaneously, indicating that if activation power in Region 2 (positive activation), displaying both activations is not feasible.
+Fig. 6 (b) presents the outcomes when both positive and negative conductivity activations occur simultaneously, indicating that if activation power in Region 2 (positive activation) is below 25% of that in Region 1 (negative activation), displaying both activations is not feasible.

-Discussion and Conclusions: We explored $B_1$ phase and conductivity changes during brain activation.
-Similar trends in in-vivo and simulation were observed in both $B_1$ phase and conductivity.
+Discussion and Conclusions: We explored B1 phase and conductivity changes during brain activation.
+Similar trends in in-vivo and simulation were observed in both B1 phase and conductivity.
 This study considered how brain activation might affect conductivity, potentially influenced by ion concentration and blood oxygenation.
-It is known that ion concentration increases conductivity, but other factors (such as red cell/hemoglobin concentrations/reduced CSF volume) may negatively impact this effect.
+It is known that ion concentration increases conductivity4, but other factors (such as red cell5/hemoglobin concentrations6/reduced CSF volume) may negatively impact this effect.
 In this study, a negative correlation of conductivity changes was observed to be dominant, but the need to understand which factors have a greater impact on conductivity changes during the brain activation process remains.